clawoflight/morgenlichtctl/man/morgenlichtctl.1.md

 -v, --version
 : Print version and exit.

-enable|disable *ALARM*
+enable|disable|delete *ALARM*
-: Enable or disable an alarm.
+: Enable, disable or delete an alarm.

 *HH:MM:SS*
 : The ringing time of the alarm